sudoyh/MasterThesis/Readme.md

 <br>

-- **Verification of network accuracy and stability according to changes in optimization function** => Best choice in first-order function optimizer<br>
+- **Verification of network accuracy and stability according to changes in optimization function**<br>
+=> Best choice in first-order function optimizer<br>
 <br>